freeverseio/laos-erc721/README.md

 ### Verifying Contract

-The following command can be used toverify the deployed contracts on [etherscan](https://etherscan.io/) or any other EVM scan (e.g [Polygonscan](https://polygonscan.com/)):
+The following command can be used to verify the deployed contracts on [etherscan](https://etherscan.io/) or any other EVM scan (e.g [Polygonscan](https://polygonscan.com/)):

 ```bash
 npx hardhat verify --network <network-name> <contract-address> <contract-deploy-arguments>